 Docents may participate in many ways to help guests connect to New York’s wildlife, including providing interpretive discussions, guided tours, escorting Animal Ambassadors throughout the zoo, and conducting EdZOOcation programs.

-Introductions and Orientation will be held at the Zoo Feb 9th & 10th from 11:30-2:30pm.
+Introductions and Orientation will be held at the Zoo Feb 22nd starting at 10:00am.
+First Class is March 2nd.
 Follow the link below to register now!